-This will actually depend on the use case.
-Licenses in general, apply to the end product you use them for.
-Usually, this end product will be a website with a specific topic.
-If you use sub-domains where the topic of the site is not identical or the general design is different, then these sub-domains represent own end products, thus you will need one license per sub-domain.
+This will depend on the use case.
+Licenses in general apply to the end product you use them for.
+Typically, this end product will be a website focused on a specific topic.
+If you use subdomains where the topic of the site is not identical or the general design is different, then these subdomains represent their own end products.
+Thus, you will need one license per subdomain.

 Multiple sub-domains as multiple end products

-Suppose you do a website where you present different branches of your business in different cities or countries.
-Thus, you create two different sub-domains: brancha.my-business.com and branchb.my-business.com.
-If the purpose of each of the sub-domain sites is a bit different or the general design is different, you have created different end products.
-So in this case you need one license per sub-domain.
+Suppose you create a website that presents different branches of your business in various cities or countries.
+Thus, you create two different subdomains: brancha.my-business.com and branchb.my-business.com.
+If the purpose of each of the subdomain sites is a bit different or the general design is different, you have created different end products.
+So, in this case, you need one license per subdomain.

-Suppose you do a website for a retailer of apples and a retailer of pears, both hosted on your main domain.
+Suppose you create a website for a retailer of apples and a retailer of pears, both hosted on your main domain.
 Thus, you create two different sub-domains: apple-retailer.my-grocery-hosting.com and pear-retailer.my-grocery-hosting.com.
-Your end products here clearly are the websites for each of the merchants, so in this case you need one license per sub-domain.
+Your end products here clearly are the websites for each of the merchants, so in this case, you need one license per subdomain.

 Multiple sub-domains in one end product

-Suppose you do a website where you present different departments of the same local company.
+Suppose you create a website that showcases the various departments of a local company.
 Thus, you create two different sub-domains: sales.my-business.com and customercare.my-business.com.
 If the departments are presented in a way that uses the same general design as your main site, they count towards a single end product.
-So in this case you don’t need extra licenses per sub-domain.
+So in this case, you don’t need extra licenses per subdomain.

-Suppose you do a website for a grocery store and among other goods, you sell apples and pears.
-To show your supplies, you create two different sub-domains: apples.my-grocery-store.com and pears.my-grocery-store.com.
+Suppose you create a website for a grocery store, and among other goods, you sell apples and pears.
+To show your supplies, you create two different subdomains: apples.my-grocery-store.com and pears.my-grocery-store.com.
 Your end product clearly is the website for the grocery store, so you only need one license.